 ‘I just didn’t want the man to see your wand.’

-‘And you didn’t think far enough to know that Barty would start blasting everything he could see with the wand?
-No Lizelle, his death might not have been your fault, but it was your doing, plain and simple.’
+‘And you didn’t think Barty would start blasting everything he could see with the wand?
+No Lizelle, his death might not have been by your hand, but it was your doing, plain and simple.’

 ‘It was the fault of whoever gave me the Annua Morte potion,’ said Lizelle.